 On-site and off-site transportation of waste shall be coordinated through the FRNP transportation team.
-The core of the FRNP transportation program consists of two program plans: CP2-WM-0661, Transportation Safety Document for On-Site Transport within the Paducah Gaseous Diffusion Plant, Paducah, Kentucky; and CP2-WM-0025, Four Rivers Nuclear Partnership, LLC., Transportation Security Plan for the Transport of Hazardous Materials in Commerce.
+The core of the FRNP transportation program consists of two program plans: CP2-WM-0661, Four Rivers Nuclear Partnership, LLC., Paducah Deactivation and Remediation Project Transportation Safety Document for On-Site Transport; and CP2-WM-0025, Four Rivers Nuclear Partnership, LLC., Paducah Deactivation and Remediation Project Transportation Security Plan for the Transport of Hazardous Materials in Commerce.
 The transportation program description is presented in these transportation program plans (primarily CP2-WM-0661) as well as individual plans for specific subject areas (special projects are created as needed).
-CP2-WM-0661 serves as a stand-alone SB document governing on-site transfers of hazardous materials and meets the requirements of DOE O 460.1C.
+CP2-WM-0661 serves as a stand-alone SB document governing on-site transfers of hazardous materials and meets the requirements of DOE O 460.1D.
 CP2-WM-0025 provides security aspects to meet the requirements specified in 49 CFR Part 172, Subpart I.